 12 MONTHS TO GO

-With a year to go, you’ll want to focus on booking your major vendors: venue, catering, photographer, and music.
+With a year to go, you’ll want to focus on booking your major vendors: venue, corporate event catering, photographer, and music.
 Give yourself some time to find the perfect venue.
 Getting the space booked and the deposit paid will give you peace of mind (and will allow you to start imagining your big day!).